 The exterior wash station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the coach.
-Some models may have a water pump switch located in the service center for convenience.
+An additional water pump switch is located above the exterior shower/wash station.